Employability Skills: Boost Your Marketability

 Soft and Hard Employability Skills

 In the past, jobs were divided into two basic categories: hard skills and soft skills.
-Hard skills are any teachable skills that are easy to gauge and determine your ability in; typically learned through study or experience.
+Hard skills are any teachable skills that are easy to gauge and determine your ability level.
+These are typically learned through study or experience.
 Examples of hard skills include:

 • Typing speed